tokenspice/tokenspice0.1/README.md

 TokenSPICE was meant to be simple.
 It definitely makes no claims on "best" for anything.
 Maybe you'll find it useful.

+I'm working on an EVM variant of TokenSPICE; it's at https://github.com/oceanprotocol/tokenspice2.

 # A. Quickstart

 ## Get going from scratch: set up environment